Yoshanuikabundi/xdrfile/README.md

 }
 ```

-### Frame iteration
+## Frame iteration
-For convenience, the trajectory implementations provide "into_iter" to
+For convenience, the trajectory types implement the `IntoIter` trait to
-be turned into an iterator that yields Rc<Frame>.
+be turned into an iterator that yields `Rc<Frame>`.
 If a frame is not kept
-during iteration, the Iterator reuses it for better performance (and hence,
+during iteration, the iterator reuses it for better performance (and hence,
-Rc is required)
+`Rc` is required)

 ```rust
 use xdrfile::*;